danfuzz/samizdat/doc/library-guide/ModuleSystem.md

 This is the main entrypoint for loading the entire system.
 As such, it's not that useful for most code.

-This constructs an intra-module loader for the given `libraryPath`, which is expected to be the path to a core library implementation.
+This constructs `InternalLoader` for the given `libraryPath`, which is expected to be the path to a core library implementation.
 It then loads the `main` file of that library, and runs it, passing it the same two arguments given to this function.